 On October 10, 2023, the Company entered into a Second Amended and Restated Credit Agreement (the "Amended Credit Agreement") with the Bank, amending and restating the Credit Agreement between the Company and the Bank.
-Pursuant to the Amended Credit Agreement, the Bank provided the Company with an additional Term Loan ("Term Loan B", and together with Term Loan A, the "Term Loans") for the principal amount of \$10,000 and extended the Line of Credit of \$ 3.5 million to December 15, 2024.
+Pursuant to the Amended Credit Agreement, the Bank provided the Company with an additional Term Loan ("Term Loan B", and together with Term Loan A, the "Term Loans") for the principal amount of \$10,000 and extended the Line of Credit of \$3.5 million to December 15, 2024.
 The Company used the proceeds from Term Loan B to fund the acquisition of assets of MusclePharm (discussed in further detail in Note 9) and for general working capital purposes.

-Pursuant to the Amended Credit Agreement, the Term Loans accrue interest at a per annum rate equal to 2.75% above the one-month secured overnight financing rate published for such day by the Federal Reserve Bank of New York ("Term SOFR Rate"); and the Company shall make payments on March 10th, June 10th, September 10th, and December 10th of each calendar year, of principal plus accrued interest on the Term Loans in amounts sufficient to fully amortize Term Loan A through February 28, 2028 and Term Loan B through October 10, 2028; and outstanding advances under the Line of Credit ("Advances") will accrue interest at the applicable rate and the Company will pay the interest on the Advances monthly, with all principal and any accrued interest on outstanding Advances being due and payable in full on the Line of Credit maturity date.
+Pursuant to the Amended Credit Agreement, the Term Loans accrue interest at a per annum rate equal to 2.75% above the one-month secured overnight financing rate published for such day by the Federal Reserve Bank of New York ("Term SOFR Rate"); and the Company shall make payments on March 10th, June 10th, September 10th, and December 10th of each calendar year, of principal plus accrued interest on the Term Loans in amounts sufficient to fully amortize Term Loan A through February 28, 2028 and Term Loan B through October 10, 2028.
+During the first quarter of 2024, the Company made an advance payment on Term Loan A of \$2,500, and as such, Term Loan A will fully amortize in February 2027.
+Also pursuant to the Amended Credit Agreement, outstanding advances under the Line of Credit ("Advances") will accrue interest at the applicable rate and the Company will pay the interest on the Advances monthly, with all principal and any accrued interest on outstanding Advances being due and payable in full on the Line of Credit maturity date.
 The Company may prepay amounts borrowed under the Loan, in whole or in part with accrued interest to the date of such prepayment on the amount prepaid, by written notice to Bank at least one business day prior to the proposed prepayment.